severo/observable-to-standalone/3_bundle_js_and_deploy/README.md

 import statements) and embed them into the bundle.

 - exploring the [notebook](https://observablehq.com/@mbostock/psr-b1919-21), we
   see that it requires "d3@5".
-It can also be found in the last declaration of [src/notebook/@mbostock/psr-b1919-21.js](./joyplot/step3/src/notebook/@mbostock/psr-b1919-21.js):
+This information is also present in the last cell declaration in [src/notebook/@mbostock/psr-b1919-21.js](./joyplot/step3/src/notebook/@mbostock/psr-b1919-21.js):

   ```js